What type of student is most successful in Apex?

 - On a regular basis, our certified teachers lead instruction, assess student learning, evaluate and provide feedback on student learning.

-- The students enjoy joining with other students in Apex at weekly, on-site offerings and occasional field trips.
+- The students enjoy joining with other students in Apex at weekly, on-site offerings and occasional field trips (optional and home location dependent).

 Do we have to be living in Coquitlam to register for Apex?